22 Best Plants for Hedges

 Name: Chamaecyparis pisifera

-This fast-growing evergreen shrub reaches 10–15 feet tall, but it's easy to shear it back to create a lower hedge.
+This fast-growing hedge plant reaches 10–15 feet tall, but it's easy to shear it back to create a lower hedge.
 Create more landscape kick by selecting varieties of Japanese euonymus with gold-, cream-, or white-variegated foliage.

 Name: Euonymus japonicus